aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-viewer/_index.md

 ```

 ## **Generate SVG with Custom Shape IDS**
-Aspose.Slides for Java can be used to generate [SVG](https://docs.fileformat.com/page-description-language/svg/) from slide with custom shape ID.
+Aspose.Slides for Node.js via Java can be used to generate [SVG](https://docs.fileformat.com/page-description-language/svg/) from slide with custom shape ID.
 For that, use ID property from [ISvgShape](https://reference.aspose.com/slides/nodejs-java/aspose.slides/ISvgShape), which represents custom ID of shapes in generated SVG.
 CustomSvgShapeFormattingController can be used to set shape ID.

 ```javascript
     var pres = new  aspose.slides.Presentation("pptxFileName.pptx");